Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Expected Results and Maintenance

 Most patients begin to notice a significant reduction in sweating within 2–4 days, with full results visible after two weeks.
-The effects of Botox for Hyperhidrosis typically last between 4–12 months, after which repeat treatments are required to maintain results.
+The effects of Botulinum Toxin for Hyperhidrosis typically last between 4–12 months, after which repeat treatments are required to maintain results.

 Mild redness or swelling at the injection site.